Asian market rally stalls but vaccine, stimulus hopes lend support | Malay Mail

 Hong Kong and Shanghai sank more than one per cent initially though they pared the losses as the afternoon wore on.

-But Tokyo, Singapore and Seoul remained down more than one per cent apiece.
-There were also losses in Sydney, Taipei, Bangkok and Wellington, though Jakarta, Mumbai and Manila edged up.
+But Tokyo and Seoul remained down more than one per cent apiece.
+There were also losses in Sydney, Singapore, Taipei and Wellington, though Jakarta, Bangkok, Mumbai and Manila were up.

-Still, there is underlying optimism over a pick-up in vaccinations, particularly in the United States and Britain, while infection and death rates are also falling, giving hope that economically painful containment measures can begin to be lifted soon.
+There is underlying optimism over a pick-up in vaccinations, particularly in the United States and Britain, while coronavirus infection and death rates are also falling, giving hope that economically painful containment measures can begin to be lifted soon.

 There was also cheer from data showing US private jobs creation rose more than three times quicker than expected last month, instilling confidence for the release of government employment figures on Friday.

-“There has been a tonne of noise in the stock market these past few weeks, so it’s encouraging to see solid economic reads,” said Mike Loewengart, at E*Trade Financial Corp
+“There has been a ton of noise in the stock market these past few weeks, so it’s encouraging to see solid economic reads,” said Mike Loewengart, at E*Trade Financial Corp.

 “There may be signs of overextension when it comes to single stocks, but under the surface there is an economy regaining serious momentum.”